-How to get there: Ferries leave from Central Pier 6 to Peng Chau and takes around 30 minutes.
+How to get there: Ferries leave from Central Pier 6 to Peng Chau and the journey takes around 30 minutes.
 Find more info on prices and times here.

 Tai O should be added to everyone’s Hong Kong bucket list.
 A quaint fishing village with houses built on stilts, if you’re looking for an authentic Hong Kong experience, this is it.
-It is also very instagrammable, for those looking to up the ante on their grid.
+It’s also very Instagrammable, for those looking to up the ante on their grid.
 But the best thing about it?
 You’ll feel worlds away from Hong Kong’s bustling energy and concrete streets.

 A highly recommended activity in Tai O is the boat ride out onto the ocean to spot the pink dolphins.
 On arrival in the village you’ll be welcomed by local fishermen and invited to give this activity a go.
 Keep an eye out once aboard as these dolphins are shy!

-How to get there: Take the MTR to Tung Chung and then hop on the number 11 bus
+How to get there: Take the MTR to Tung Chung and then hop on bus 11

-Yung Shue Wan is Lamma’s main town – although it’s teeny tiny in comparison to Hong Kong with only 6,000 inhabitants.
+Yung Shue Wan is Lamma’s main town – although it’s teeny tiny in comparison to Hong Kong, with only 6,000 inhabitants.
 The rustic town offers an array of restaurants – Chinese, Western and Asian; bars and cute souvenir shops.
-It’s very easy to while away a few hours sipping on a cold beer, or escaping the hustle of Hong Kong cosied up in the Lamma Island Bookworm Cafe, and when you’re ready for lunch, try Man Fung Seafood Restaurant on the main street.
-If you don’t read Canto, don’t feel too daunted if there is no English menu – we just point at the fish we want from the tanks and that usually does the trick.
+It’s very easy to while away a few hours sipping on a cold beer, or escaping the hustle of Hong Kong cosied up in the Lamma Island Bookworm Cafe.
+When you’re ready for lunch, try Man Fung Seafood Restaurant on Main Street; if you don’t read Canto, don’t feel too daunted if there is no English menu – we just point at the fish we want from the tanks and that usually does the trick.

-Sok Kwun Wan is smaller still and used to be the largest fishing farming centre in Hong Kong.
+Sok Kwu Wan is smaller still and used to be the largest fishing farming centre in Hong Kong.
 We recommend heading here to discover the island’s best seafood restaurants.
-It’s no surprise that many expats plan a day trip to Lamma and never return – opting to live on the island.
+It’s no surprise that many expats plan a day trip to Lamma and never return – opting to live on the island full time.

 How to get there: Ferries leave from Central Pier 4 to both Yung Shue Wan and Sok Kwu Wan.
 Make sure you check the schedule if travelling on a public holiday.
 Find more info on prices and times here.